wallarm/product-documentation/docs/latest/about-wallarm/credential-stuffing.md

 ## Viewing compromised credentials usage attempts

-The number of attempts to use compromised credentials in the last 7 days is displayed in the **Credential Stuffing Detection** section.
+The number of attempts to use compromised credentials in the last 7 days is displayed in the **Credential Stuffing** section.
 Click the counter and you will be redirected to the **Attacks** section that will display all [`credential_stuffing`](../user-guides/search-and-filters/use-search.md#search-by-attack-type) attacks for the last 7 days.

 Expand any of the attacks to see the list of logins which passwords were compromised.